 most influential alumna.
-Dr. Ritchie was a staunch feminist, community leader, activist and professor, who dedicated much of her adult life in support of women at Dalhousie.
-She was the first woman in Canada to receive a Doctorate, first to establish a women's residence at Dalhousie and first to be appointed to Dalhousie was immense and her legacy continues to
+Dr. Ritchie was a staunch who dedicated much of her adult life in support of women at Dalhousie.
+She was the first woman in Canada to receive a Doctorate, first to establish a women's residence at Dalhousie and first to be appointed to